 Bill Moyers takes a closer look at the newly signed health bill and explores the future of health care reform with THE NATION’s John Nichols and National Organization for Women president Terry O’Neill.
-You can watch the entire episode at the archived Bill Moyers Journal website.

 BILL MOYERS: Welcome to the JOURNAL.
 There was justification for those high-fives and victory signs at the White House this week.
 Passage of the health care reform bill was a big political win for a president and party, who, with midterm elections eight months away, desperately needed a few points on the scoreboard.

 But the road to success is littered with casualties, most of them Obama’s progressive allies.
 Among them, the women who worked so hard for his election.
 After all the White House hoopla was over and the lights and cameras were gone, the president quietly signed an executive order continuing a ban on federal funding for abortions, part of the deal he made with pro-life Democrats to get their votes.
 Terry O’Neill, president of the National Organization for Women, NOW, was outraged.
 She said “feminist, progressive principles are in direct conflict with many of the compromises built into and tacked onto this legislation.”

 Terry O’Neill is with me now.
 An attorney, law professor and social justice activist, she became president of NOW last June.